 UK jobless claims jump to highest since 1996 as COVID-19 crisis hits

-LONDON: A measure of the number of people claiming unemployment benefits in Britain soared to its highest level since 1996 in April, the first full month of the government's coronavirus lockdown, data published on Tuesday (May 19) showed.
+LONDON: The number of people claiming unemployment benefits in Britain leapt in April to its highest level in nearly 24 years, giving the clearest sign yet of the hit from the coronavirus to jobs which is set to deepen in the coming months.

-The claimant count rose by 856,500 - the biggest ever month-on-month leap - to 2.1 million, a 69 per cent increase, the Office for National Statistics said.
+Data published on Tuesday (May 19) showed the claimant count rose by 856,500 - the biggest ever month-on-month jump - to 2.1 million, a 69 per cent increase from March.

+It was the highest level since July 1996, when Britain's economy was still recovering from a deep recession caused by its failed bid to stay in the European Exchange Rate Mechanism, which had pushed interest rates to 15 per cent in 1992.

+April's surge would have been even sharper without an emergency government programme to pay 80 per cent of the wages of 8 million employees - or about one in four workers - put on temporary leave, who are not counted as unemployed.

 READ: UK economy shrinks 2% on COVID-19